 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.

 Credit Risk

 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
-Credit risk is managed by diversification to multiple counter parties.
+The Foundation manages credit risk by diversification to multiple counterparties.

 Concentration of Credit Risk